How Much Weight Can a Car Carry: A Fatherly Investigation

 “Currently every state has laws that make it illegal for items to fall from a vehicle while on the road,” says Johnson, “Most states’ penalties result in fines ranging from $10-$5,000, with at least 16 states include possible jail time as punishment.”

 So, yes, a police officer who notices you driving a Smart Car with a grand piano strapped to the top probably will pull you over.
 But assuming it’s properly tied down and doesn’t fall off as they approach your vehicle, you’re not likely breaking any laws.
 If you’re driving through Georgia and that grand piano does fall off, get ready for up to a year behind bars.

-Which is why it’s important to check the road debris laws in your state, and any that you’ll be driving through, before you start lashing old furniture onto the roof.
-If not for anything, to know what you’re in for if you screw up.
+Which is why it’s important to check the road debris laws in your state, and any that you’ll be driving through, before you start lashing old furniture onto the roof, if only to know what you’re in for if you screw up.

 Learn How To Tie A Damn Knot

 Or, at least how to take the proper precautions when securing cargo to your car.
 According to AAA, you should make sure that everything is properly “tied down with rope, netting, or straps, and that larger objects are secured directly to the vehicle.”
 They also suggest covering the entire load with a tarp to help secure items from possibly flying off while in motion.